sarwin-github/San-Narciso-App/README.md

 # Sample Landing Page of San Narciso | San Andress e-Portal

 Visit @ https://brgy-e-portal.herokuapp.com

 You can use the following credentials to experiment

+## Click Portal to see different angular forms with Primeng
 email: dapito.sherwin@yahoo.com
 password: 123123123